Barryrn/weighttracker/docs/apple_health_sync.md

 2. Determine the date range for syncing (from earliest entry to current date)
 3. Fetch all entries from the app's database
 4. Upload app data to the health platform using `syncWeightDataToHealth()`
-5. Download data from the health platform using `fetchWeightDataFromHealth()`
+5. Download data from the health platform using `fetchtDataFromHealth()`
 6. For each entry downloaded from the health platform:
    - Check if an entry with the same date already exists in the app's database
    - If no matching entry exists, add the new entry to the database